ABOUT

 When living with an illness, diagnosis, or health condition that significantly impacts our day to day lives, how do we find information and perspectives that is most relevant to us?

-Palliative care specialists are in some ways like the life coaches of the medical world.
-We start by asking, "What is most important to you?" and tailor our guidance and medical recommendations based upon one's priorities and goals.
+Palliative care specialists are in some ways like your professional advocates in the medical world.
+We start by asking, "What is most important to you?" and tailor guidance and medical recommendations based upon an individual's (or individual family's) priorities and goals.
 We encourage patients and family members to advocate for the medical care that is most in line with their values while helping them understand the realities of their health situations.

 After all, the level of medical care you are looking for may look very different from the level of medical care the person next to you is seeking.